If you are working through a divorce, choose Hill Appraisal Associates, LLC to provide a reliable valuation of the shared residence.

 An appraisal for the purpose of assent division must have a well-supported, professional report that will hold up during a trial.
-Hill Appraisal Associates, LLC guarantees the very best in service with courtesy and top notch analysis.
+Hill Appraisal Associates, LLC provides professional, reliable service and top notch analysis.
 Taking into account the sensitive conditions of a divorce situation is not a problem for us.

-Pennsylvania attorneys as well as accountants rely on our values when ascertaining what the real property is worth for estates, divorces, or other disputes where it is material.
-We have an abundance of expertise working with everyone involved and We understand their needs and are used to dealing with all parties involved.
-We provide appraisal documents that fulfill the requirements of the courts and various agencies.
+Pennsylvania attorneys as well as accountants rely on valuations when ascertaining what the real property is worth for estates, divorces, or other disputes where it is material.
+We have an abundance of appraisal expertise and understand our fiduciary responsibility in dealing with all parties involved.
+We provide appraisal documents that help fulfill the requirements of the courts and various agencies.

 For attorneys representing a client in a divorce, your case's research typically necessitates an appraisal to ascertain fair market value for the residential real estate involved.
-A great deal of the time the divorce date may not be the same as the date you requested the appraisal.
+A great deal of the time, the divorce date may not be the same as the date you requested the appraisal.
 We're experienced with the techniques and what it entails to do a retroactive appraisal that has an effective date and Fair Market Value opinion matching the date of divorce.
-We work on lots of divorce appraisals (unfortunately) and we understand that they require prudence delicately.
+We understand asset division assignments require exercising prudence in such important matters.
 The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which binds us with confidentiality, resulting in the utmost discretion.